Minor Hotels continues to expand footprint in 2023

 Anantara Hotels, Resorts & Spas

 Qasr Al Sarab Desert Resort by Anantara has added two new options to its exclusive villa collection.
 Al Sarab Villa and Sahra Villa are now available for travellers seeking unparalleled privacy and opulence in true Emirati style.
-Located a few minutes’ drive from the resort in a secluded area offering unobstructed views of the Empty Quarter, the four-bedroom 489-sq-m Sahra Villa and two-bedroom 853-sq-m Al Sarab Villa are part of the exclusive villa compound designed to offer utmost privacy and discrete service.
+Located a few minutes’ drive from the resort in a secluded area offering unobstructed views of the Empty Quarter, the four-bedroom 489-sqm Sahra Villa and two-bedroom 853-sqm Al Sarab Villa are part of the exclusive villa compound designed to offer utmost privacy and discrete service.
+Each boasts a private swimming pool and sprawling indoor and outdoor living spaces, with Al Sarab Villa guests also able to book a private Majlis.

 Avani Hotels & Resorts

 Avani Palm View Dubai Hotel & Suites has just added a range of new facilities, including multiple meeting rooms, a spa, an exclusive Avani Club and a Lebanese-inspired restaurant, La Sirène.
 The new restaurant has just launched in April offering an urban lifestyle eatery and terrace with stunning Palm and Marina views.
-Following these enhancements, the property will also soon be rebranded to Avani+ which will renew its position as the flagship Avani property.
+Following these enhancements, the property will also soon be rebranded to Avani+ which will renew its position as the flagship Avani property in both the city and the region, offering an elevated experience to both business and leisure guests.

 When it opens in 2025, Avani Bilaj Al Jazayer Bahrain Resort will be part of Bilaj Al Jazayer, a new waterfront leisure mixed-use masterplan.
 The new 110-key hotel will be located along the main boulevard of Bilaj Al Jazayer on the waterfront and will offer a selection of guest rooms and suites, an all-day dining restaurant, an Avani Pantry and a pool bar, in addition to an outdoor swimming pool, a gym and meeting space.
 The hotel will share a beach club with the adjacent Tivoli hotel within the Bilaj Al Jazayer development.